Sturt de Burgh Griffith: Post World War II

-After the end of the War Griffith continued work as a lawyer and was a councilor (1932 - 1951) and then president (1947 - 1948) of the Institute of Patent Attorneys of Australia.
+After the end of the War Griffith continued work as a lawyer and was a councilor (1932–1951) and then president (1947–1948) of the Institute of Patent Attorneys of Australia.

-In the 1950s Griffith also became of the motoring correspondent for The Sydney Morning Herald where he would complete road tests of cars.
-As a part of this junior staff from the newspaper would bring car to him at his home in Leura, in the Blue Mountains, and sit 'in terror beside him as he hurled the cars around his set course'.
+In the 1950s Griffith also became the motoring correspondent for The Sydney Morning Herald where he would complete road tests of cars.
+As a part of this junior staff from the newspaper would bring cars to him at his home in Leura, in the Blue Mountains, and sit 'in terror beside him as he hurled the cars around his set course'.
 His reports on these cars, published under the name Sturt Griffith, became very well respected and that reports by him could mean the difference between the success or failure of a new model of car.
 In 1959 and 1966 his reports were published as compilations and published as Sturt Griffith's Road Tests.
-In 1974 Griffiths also published Philosophy of a Fine Car about the history of the Daimler Benz.
+In 1974 Griffith also published Philosophy of a Fine Car about the history of the Daimler Benz.

 He retired in December 1975 and died on 14 December 1979.